One of Ireland’s earliest Covid cases still suffering symptoms one year on

 He has called for long Covid clinics to be opened across the UK, and Ms Moore wants the Irish Government to do the same thing.

-“We need clinics that aren’t just based in Dublin or Cork.
+She said: “We need clinics that aren’t just based in Dublin or Cork.
 They have to be nationwide, they have to be available to everybody across the country.
-We need these centres that aren’t urban-centric.
+We need these centres that aren’t urban-centric."

-“I know we’re getting the vaccine.
-It doesn’t mean that this is going to go away.
-We don’t know how long we’re going to have this for.

-“Surely somebody can do something, surely someone with better knowledge than us can do something about it,” she said.
+“Surely somebody can do something, surely someone with better knowledge than us can do something about it.”

 The group Covid Cases Ireland has been a source of support for Ms Moore.
-They now have 1,600 members across the country and have petitioned Government for stronger support.
+It now has 1,600 members across the country and has petitioned Government for stronger support.

 “That’s the one support, the one good thing.
 You feel like we’re all in the same boat together,” she said.